 Salt and black pepper

 Bring a large pan of salted water to a rapid boil and add the spaghetti, pressing it gently into the water as it softens.
-In a large frying pan, cook cubes of bacon in olive oil until deeply golden.
+In a large frying pan, cook cubes of bacon or pancetta in olive oil until deeply golden.
 Take off the heat and set aside.
 Once the bacon has cooled, add the diced garlic – around one large clove, or two if you’re using fresh garlic.
 Break in the egg yolks and stir, along with most of the cream and salt and pepper.
-Drain the spaghetti, keeping about 2tbsp of its cooking liquid.
-Tip the spaghetti and the cooking liquid into the frying pan, add the rest of the cream, the grated parmesan and lots of black pepper.
+Drain the spaghetti, reserving about three tablespoons of its cooking liquid.
+Tip the spaghetti and the cooking liquid into the frying pan, adding a little cream, the grated parmesan, lots of black pepper and two tablespoons of the reserved cooking liquid.
+Cook for a minute or so, or until the desired consistency is reached, adding the final spoonful of the pasta cooking liquid only if required.
 Season to taste, and serve with a little more parmesan on top and some slices of fresh garlic or chopped parsley.

 Using the garden as a pantry here reminded me of a suggestion I liked in the gardening section of the Irish Times a fortnight ago, and which can be summed up simply as ‘grow stuff that’s hard to find in shops’.